Actual cash value vs replacement cost

 Fact-checked with HomeInsurance.com

-If you live in a rental property, it’s important first, that you carry renter’s insurance, and secondly, that you fully understand the difference between cash value insurance and replacement cost insurance.
+If you live in a rental property, it’s important first, that you carry renter’s insurance, and secondly, that you fully understand the difference between actual cash value insurance and replacement cost insurance.
 Some renters imagine that their personal possessions will be covered by the building owner’s insurance.
 This is not the case and to leave yourself uncovered would be a serious mistake.

 If you doubt that your material goods have sufficient value to warrant paying premiums on them, take a walk down the aisles of even a discount department store.
 You probably own at least two sets of sheets for each bed in your house.
 Price them.
 Each queen-size set will cost you about $40.
 When you add pillows, pillow cases, a bedspread, or comforter, you will easily spend $200 per bed.
 That doesn’t even include the cost of the bed.